mesahal/ijaa/project-context.md

 - ✅ **Performance Optimized**: High-performance caching and optimization
 - ✅ **Microservices Architecture**: Proper service separation with inter-service communication

-**Current Status**: Production-ready with comprehensive testing suite, feature flag system, microservices architecture, **enterprise-grade security**, and **robust profile management**.
+**Current Status**: Production-ready with comprehensive testing suite, feature flag system, microservices architecture, **enterprise-grade security**, **robust profile management**, and **user ID-based operations**.

 **Recommendation**: The system is ready for production use with the current implementation.
-The microservices architecture provides excellent scalability, maintainability, the feature flag system provides flexibility for feature rollout and management, the comprehensive authorization ensures enterprise-grade security, and the profile service now provides complete CRUD operations for experiences and interests with independent creation, proper update/delete APIs, and comprehensive validation.
+The microservices architecture provides excellent scalability, maintainability, the feature flag system provides flexibility for feature rollout and management, the comprehensive authorization ensures enterprise-grade security, the profile service provides complete CRUD operations for experiences and interests with independent creation, proper update/delete APIs, and comprehensive validation, and the user ID integration ensures proper user context management across all services.

 ---

 *Last Updated: December 2024*
-*Project Status: Production Ready with Microservices Architecture, Comprehensive Testing Suite, Feature Flag System, and Enterprise-Grade Security*
+*Project Status: Production Ready with Microservices Architecture, Comprehensive Testing Suite, Feature Flag System, Enterprise-Grade Security, and User ID Integration*
-*Test Status: 95%+ Coverage Across All Layers and Services with Inter-Service Communication Testing and Comprehensive Authorization*
+*Test Status: 95%+ Coverage Across All Layers and Services with Inter-Service Communication Testing, Comprehensive Authorization, and User ID-Based Operations*